 Our faculty are awesome, knowledgeable, and have deep appreciation for learning and the exchange of ideas between cultures.
 The faculty listed here have participate in one or more of our programs (2008 – present).

 Chris Impey is a University Distinguished Professor at the University of Arizona and Deputy Head of the Astronomy Department.
 He works on quasars and distant galaxies has written 160 research papers and two astronomy textbooks.
 He has won ten University of Arizona teaching awards and was chosen as Arizona’s “Professor of the Year” by Carnegie’s Foundation for the Improvement of Teaching.
 He is a former Vice President of the American Astronomical Society, and in 2002 he was one of six faculty nationwide chosen as an NSF Distinguished Teaching Scholar.
-He has 20 years of continuous funding from NASA on a wide range of research education projects.
+He has over 20 years of continuous funding from NASA on a wide range of research education projects.

 Lori Lamberston studied biology at the University of California at Santa Cruz, which led her to a career as a professional bicycle racer.
 She spent two years on the racing circuit, then returned to school to study painting, earning a Bachelor of Fine Arts degree from the University of San Francisco.